-He leads gently so that you can live gently.
+He leads gently so that you and I can live gently.

-Gentle is not weak it is focused trust as well as a deep knowing of who you are and whose you are.
+On the contrary, it is focused trust founded in a deep knowing of who you are in Christ.

-My friend, may you begin to learn to live in the power of leading a gentle life by being yoked and yielded to the gentle Savior today.
+My friend, may you begin to learn to live in the power of leading a gentle life by being yoked and yielded to the gentle Savior today and every day after.